SilasBerger/microbit/projects/maqueen-rc-car/README.md

 # Maqueen RC Car
-This project combines two Microbits and a Maqueen robot into an RC car setup with a gyroscopic remote control.
+This project combines two Micro:bits and a Maqueen robot into an RC car setup with a gyroscopic remote control.

 [![Maqueen RC Car Demo](../../docs/img/maqueen_rc_car_project_demo.png)](https://youtu.be/pJhepMn8yeE "Maqueen RC Car Demo")

-One Microbit acts as a car controller and is installed into the Maqueen robot, while the other one is used as the remote control.
+One Micro:bit acts as a car controller and is installed into the Maqueen robot, while the other one is used as the remote control.
 The driver controls the throttle and steers the car by tilting the remote control forward and sideways, respectively.
 The car controller receives the remote's speed commands via the radio module and uses them to control the speed of Maqueen's two motors.
 If it detects something having gone wrong, the car controller stops the motors,